Robert-Mones/CarPi/README.md

 | AmazonBasics 15ft HDMI Cable | Amazon | $11 | https://www.amazon.com/AmazonBasics-Rated-Wall-Installation-Cable/dp/B014I8TOTC |

 > Note: Any HDMI cable should work, but I need one that is 15ft long.
 I will test this and a few other cables and update this file with my results.
+>
+> I have tested the AmazonBasics cable listed above and it worked well.
+Only thing to note about the cable is it is rather thick, heavy, and hard to bend/shape.
+Keep this in mind if you will need to make tight bends.

 This will add $55 to the price (entirely from Amazon), but it could vary depending on the HDMI cable you choose to buy.